google/balloon-learning-environment/docs/getting_started.rst

    pip install balloon_learning_environment

-To install with Dopamine and/or ACME packages, run:
+To install with the acme package, run:

 .. code-block:: console

-   pip install balloon_learning_environment[dopamine,acme]
+   pip install balloon_learning_environment[acme]

 To install from GitHub directly, run the following commands from the root directory where you cloned the repository:

 .. code-block:: console

-   pip install .[dopamine,acme]
+   pip install .[acme]

 Ensure the BLE is Using Your GPU/TPU